Veterinary Spinal ManipulationSeptember 30, 2016

 - Various conditions not responding to conventional medical care

-After a thorough initial examination, Dr. Conway will determine if your pet is a good candidate for spinal manipulation and will make appropriate recommendations and adjustments.
-Dr. Conway will only recommend spinal manipulation therapy if it is safe for your pet.
+After a thorough initial examination, the doctor will determine if your pet is a good candidate for spinal manipulation and will make appropriate recommendations and adjustments.
+Veterinarians will only recommend spinal manipulation therapy if it is safe for your pet.
 If your pet is not a good candidate, she will explain why and suggest additional diagnostics additional specialist consultations (if needed) to work towards a resolution for your pet’s clinical signs.
 Overall animals love their treatments and eagerly look forward to their visits.